openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 }
 ```

-## Sub Types

-A sub type is used by Self-Issued OP to advertise which types of identifiers are supported for the `sub` claim.
-Two types are defined by this specification:
+#### Subject Identifier Types {#sub-identifier-type}

+  Subject identifier type refers to a type of an identifier used in a `sub` claim in the ID Token issued by a Self-Issued OP. `sub` in Self-Issued OP flow serves as an identifier of the Self-Issued OP's Holder, and is used to obtain cryptographic material to verify the signature on the ID Token.

+ Two types are defined by this specification to be used in RP Registration Metadata `subject_identifier_types_supported`:

 * `jkt`
-    * JWK Thumbprint Subject sub type.
-When this subject sub type is used, the `sub` claim value MUST be the base64url encoded representation of the thumbprint of the key in the `sub_jwk` claim [RFC7638], and `sub_jwk` MUST be included in the Self-Issued OP response.
+    * JWK Thumbprint subject identifier type.
+When this type is used, the `sub` claim value MUST be the base64url encoded representation of the thumbprint of the key in the `sub_jwk` claim [RFC7638], and `sub_jwk` MUST be included in the Self-Issued OP response.

 * `did`
-     * Decentralized Identifier sub type.
-When this subject type is used,  the `sub` value MUST be a DID defined in [@!DID-CORE], and `sub_jwk` MUST NOT be included in the Self-Issed OP response.
+     * Decentralized Identifier subject identifier type.
+When this type is used,  the `sub` value MUST be a DID defined in [@!DID-CORE], and `sub_jwk` MUST NOT be included in the Self-Issued OP response.
 The subject type MUST be cryptographicaly verified against the resolved DID Document as defined in Self-Issued OP Validation.

 NOTE: Consider adding a subject type for OpenID Connect Federation entity statements.

 ## Relying Party Registration Metadata Error Response {#rp-reg-error}

-This extension defines the following error codes that MUST be returned when the Self-Issued OP does not support some of the Relying Party Registration metadata values received from the Relying Party in the registration parameter:
+This extension defines the following error codes that MUST be returned when the Self-Issued OP does not support some Relying Party Registration metadata values received from the Relying Party in the registration parameter:

 * `did_methods_not_supported`
-    * The Self-Issued OP does not support all of the DID methods included in `did_methods_supported` parameter.
+    * The Self-Issued OP does not support any DID methods included in `did_methods_supported` parameter.
 * `subject_identifier_types_not_supported`
-    * The Self-Issued OP does not support all of the subject identifier types included in `subject_identifier_types_supported` parameter.
+    * The Self-Issued OP does not support any subject identifier types included in `subject_identifier_types_supported` parameter.
 * `credential_formats_not_supported`
-    * The Self-Issued OP does not support all of the credential formats included in `credential_formats_supported` parameter.
+    * The Self-Issued OP does not support any credential formats included in `credential_formats_supported` parameter.
-* `value_not_supported`
-    * The Self-Issued OP does not support more than one of the RP Registration Metadata values defined in (#rp-metadata).
-When not supported metadata values are DID methods, subject identifier types, or credential formats, more specific error message must be used.
 * `invalid_registration_uri`
     * The `registration_uri` in the Self-Issued OpenID Provider request returns an error or contains invalid data.
 * `invalid_registration_object`
     * The `registration` parameter contains an invalid RP Registration Metadata Object.
+* `value_not_supported`
+    * The Self-Issued OP does not support one or more of the RP Registration Metadata values defined in (#rp-metadata).
+When not supported metadata values include DID methods, subject identifier types, or credential formats, more specific error message as defined above must be used.

 The error response must be made in the same manner as defined in Section 3.1.2.6 of [@OpenID].